 For this reason, our first preference would be a turning disc like this one from Amazon.com.
 It encourages you to turn en releve or demi-pointe so that you are actually developing the appropriate muscles and can transfer all your hard work into your dancing.

-Although the next two stretching tools we recommend are also really good for dancers and are most used by dancers, if you can only buy one stretching tool, than this would be it!
-This stretch strap is made from a strong non elastic material and has loops so you can secure your foot and grip the loops with your hands to help provide a good stretch.
+This stretch strap is made from a strong non-elastic material and has loops so you can secure your foot and grip the loops with your hands to help provide a good stretch.

-This one from Amazon.com has the best reviews and comes with a mesh carry bag, quick info guide and access to an online educational portal with more information and exercises on how to use the strap!
+There are many different ones to choose from but this one on Amazon.com has the best reviews and comes with a mesh carry bag, quick info guide and access to an online educational portal with more information and exercises on how to use the strap!

 It comes with a carry bag, an information booklet and access to an online educational portal with videos on how to use the stretcher.